jstetich/DEP_Nutrients_sum/Analysis/DEP_Sonde_Analysis.md

 of sites had data collected in three, four or five years.

 Year 2017 gives has the highest number of sites tracked, with 2016 not far behind.
-However,at these sites, data was often only collected a few times, making seasonal analysis problematic.
+However, at these sites, data was often only collected a few times, making seasonal analysis problematic.
 In 2016, DEP samples focused on the Haraseeket and the Fore.
 In 2017, on the Royal and the Cousins.